 In The Warmistress of Equestria, the deer see almost all of the other races of Equestria as beneath them, although the one most vocalized is towards ponies — they consider ponies to be backwards, short-sighted brutes who would try to exploit or destroy the deer.

 A Discworld "South Africa" has been introduced in Fan Fiction, which combines both the "mundane" racism inherent in apartheid with the "fantastic" racism of the Discworld - for instance, Igors are not appreciated in "Rimwards Howondaland" because they have a terrible habit of matching serviceable parts from black-skinned people to white-skinned people who, well, need serviceable parts.
-This is held by the authorities to be a seditious plot to bring apartheid into disrepute.
+This (as well as the regrettable habit of vampires to mingle black and wihte blood as if it didn't matter) is held by the authorities to be a seditious plot to bring apartheid into disrepute.
+White Howondaland also has problems the old South Africa did not have.
+How do you racially classify the status of Dwarfs, Trolls, goblins, and the apparently blue-skinned NacMacFeegle? refer to the Expanded Universe of author A.A.
+Pessimal for more.

 Cid: Though it is not as widespread as in the past, there are still those out there who believe in racial hiearchy.
 Humeism is one of these.
 It seems they picked up on the Archadian's sense of Hume superiorty.